hanabi/hanabi.github.io/Hat_Guessing.md

   * Alice adds up all of the actions: 1 + 1 + 1 = 3
   * Thus, Alice needs to convey "3" to the team, so she clues number 1 to Cathy (which is number to the newest card to the player two seats away).
   * Bob comes next and has to figure out which move that Alice has planned for him.
-  * Bob knows that Alice encoded a value of 3.
+  * From the clue interpretation table below, Bob knows that Alice encoded a value of 3.
   * Bob also can look ahead and see that Cathy will be assigned a value of 1 and Donald will be assigned a value of 1.
   * Bob calculates: 3 (Alice's clue) - 1 (Cathy's future action) - 1 (Donald's future action) = 1 (play slot 1)
   * Bob blind-plays slot 1.